drmabuse19/RedM_AirBalloon/README.md

     start hot_air_balloon_spawn
     ```

-3. **Script Dependencies:** Ensure you have the latest version of FiveM and all necessary dependencies installed on your server for this script to run smoothly.
+3. **Script Dependencies:** Ensure you have the latest version of RedM and all necessary dependencies installed on your server for this script to run smoothly.
 This script requires no external resources or libraries.

 ## Usage